Astrophotography

 Going forward the scope will be used for visual observing only, for our private observing sessions.

-The main optic is a Canon 100-400 F5.6L lens.
-The primary camera is a ZWO ASI1600MM Pro, with a imaging array of 4656 x 3520 (16.4 megapixels).
+The main optic is an Askar 400mm Quintuplet astrograph, imaging at f/5.6.
+The primary camera is a ZWO ASI1600MM Pro, with an imaging array of 4656 x 3520 (16.4 megapixels).

 Guiding is achieved through an Orion 50mm guide scope, fitted with a ZWO ASI120MM-S Super Speed Monochrome CMOS Camera.